ashvardanian/StringZilla/include/stringzilla/README.md

 ### Set Intersection

-`sz_sequence_intersect` computes the intersection of two __deduplicated__ binary string sequences using a hash table, writing matched positions from each side and leaving unmatched slots as `SZ_SIZE_MAX`:
+`sz_sequence_intersect` computes the intersection of two __deduplicated__ binary string sequences using a hash table, writing matched positions from each side and leaving unmatched slots as `STRINGZILLA_SIZE_MAX`:

 ```c
 sz_status_t sz_sequence_intersect(